WHY DO THE CITY IMPACT SCHOOL OF MINISTRY?

 3) Going deeper into the Scriptures together and discussing its application to our lives and ministries through our School of Ministry class.

-4) Evangelism and discipleship each week through our Adopt a Building department, where you will also be receiving consistent hands on training and will be developing a vision for church planting.
+4) Evangelism and discipleship each week through our Adopt a Building department, where you will also be receiving consistent hands on training.

-5) Edifying each other through your Discipleship Groups, which you will be placed in at your orientation.
+5) Edifying each other through your Community Groups, which you will be placed in at your orientation.

 7) You will also be utilized in various other ways to bless the ministry here, so we ask that all students be flexible and ready to serve.